-As Red Tricycle’s Editorial Director, you might think I’m riding around on my red tricycle testing out cool products all day, right?
-In reality, much of my time is culling through my mountain of pitch emails, and then responding to and sorting them—or, more often than not, distributing the pitches to the correct team member.
-After 5+ years on the job, I’ve learned a thing or two along the way.
-So, you’re wondering: how do you get on my (and our editors’) radar?
+As Head of Editorial, you might think I’m running around testing out cool products all day, right?
+In reality, much of my time is culling through a mountain of pitch emails, and then responding to and sorting them—or, more often than not, distributing the pitches to the correct team member.
+So, you’re wondering: How do you get on my (and our editors’) radar?
 Read on below for tips to live by.

 1. Spell my and the company’s name correctly

-This might seem like a no-brainer, but if you want to be taken seriously please spell our name right.
-I can’t tell you how many pitches I’ve received to “Mr. Aron Lem at Red Triangle.”
-All of our editors names and email addresses are on our website!
+This might seem like a no-brainer, but if you want to be taken seriously, please spell our names right.
+All of our editors’ names and email addresses are on our site.

 2. Cut to the Chase

-Most of our editors receive dozens—f not hundreds—of emails daily.
+Most of our editors receive dozens—if not hundreds—of emails daily.
 This means we always look at every single one (seriously!), but we don’t always have the luxury of spending hours reading your novel of a pitch.
 Please get to the point quickly and clearly.
-We can’t wait to hear about your (insert your product/business/life-changing idea here) and you’d be our hero if you kept things concise.
+We can’t wait to hear about your (insert your product/business/life-changing idea here), and you’d be our hero if you kept things concise.

 3. We Love Photos!
 Embedded Please!